How to measure brand awareness

 How YouGov can help

 Tracking your brand awareness with YouGov is easy.
-Whether through a one-time survey to your audience, a custom brand awareness tracker, or connecting to our daily brand tracking tool - YouGov BrandIndex - for continuous brand awareness tracking.
-This flexibility ensures that you always have the right tools at your fingertips for measuring brand awareness effectively.
+Whether through a one-time survey to your audience, a custom brand awareness tracker, or connecting to brand tracking tools - YouGov BrandIndex for global tracking across core metrics or YouGov CategoryView for industry-specific insights - we ensure you always have the right tools at your fingertips for measuring brand awareness effectively.

-YouGov BrandIndex is our syndicated daily brand tracking tool, drawing on the thoughts and opinions of our panel of over 26 million registered panel members globally.
-With YouGov BrandIndex, we assess a wide range of key metrics daily, providing a complete picture of what people see, hear, and think about your brand along their consumer journey.
+YouGov BrandIndex is our syndicated daily brand tracking tool, drawing on the thoughts and opinions of our panel of over 27 million registered panel members globally.
+It assesses 16 core key metrics every day, providing a complete picture of what people see, hear, and think about your brand along their consumer journey.

-Know what is happening to your brand, all the time.
+Know what is happening to your brand, and your industry, all the time.

 If you enjoyed reading this, take a look below at some additional resources we thought you might like: